ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_arm64ec_porting/how-to-2.md

 ```

 ## Next steps
-You have just learned how to use CMake for porting DLLs to Arm64 with ARM64EC.
+You have just learned how to use CMake for porting the DLLs to Arm64 with ARM64EC.
 In the next step, you will see how to achieve the same using MSBuild.